Skip to content

 Appendicitis: Symptoms, diagnosis and modern treatment

 Appendicitis is one of the most common acute abdominal surgical emergencies in Denmark.
-The lifetime risk is approximately 7-8%, and around 8,000-10,000 appendicectomies are performed annually in Denmark [1,2].
+A systematic review of population-based studies found a pooled 21st-century incidence of appendicitis or appendicectomy of 100 per 100,000 person-years (95% CI 91-110) in Northern America and 151 per 100,000 person-years in Western Europe [1].
+These are population-level figures, not an individual risk.
 The condition can occur at any age but is most often seen between the ages of 10 and 30.

 What is appendicitis?